WooCommerce stock sync plugin comparison by workflow, not just feature lists

 Ignoring product matching

-Stock sync depends on matching sheet rows to the correct WooCommerce products.
-Weak matching controls are risky.
+Because stock sync depends on matching sheet rows to the correct WooCommerce products, weak matching controls are risky.

 Skipping Dry Run

-Live stock sync without a preview can update the wrong products before you know the setup is wrong.
+Without a preview, live stock sync can update the wrong products before you know the setup is wrong.

 Forgetting variations